Skip to content

 Please also be advised that there may be limitations on what client versions can access your server.
 See the Client Compatibility section below for more information.

-Online Upgrade
+Online Update

-1. Run manage_server update
+1. Run manage_server update to perform the update.

-2. Run manage_server start
+2. Run manage_server start to re-start the server.

 Note